UPTET cancelled after paper leak, 26 arrested, Yogi says will invoke NSA against culprits | Education

 Later in a tweet in Hindi, the CM said properties will be seized by the government of those involved in the leak.

-The situation at centers was under control and announcements were made there to urge the candidates to go back to their homes, added the officer.
-Adityanath in a tweet said, ''The state government is standing with the candidates of UPTET, and a re-exam will be held transparently within one month.'' ''Those who have played with the future of our young brothers and sisters will not be spared.
-People who have caused inconvenience to you will be punished.
-Your government is committed to conducting the exams fairly and transparently,'' he said in another tweet.
+The situation at centres was under control and announcements were made there to urge the candidates to go back to their homes, added the officer.
+Adityanath in a tweet said, ''The state government is standing with the candidates of UPTET, and a re-exam will be held in a transparent manner within one month.'' ''Those who have played with the future of our young brothers and sisters will not be spared.
+People who have caused inconvenience to you will definitely be punished.
+Your government is committed to conduct the exams in a fair and transparent manner,'' he said in another tweet.

-UP's Basic Education minister Satish Dwivedi said the exam - in both shifts -- was canceled immediately after the leak came to the surface and promised strict action against the culprits.
+UP's Basic Education minister Satish Dwivedi said the exam - in both shifts -- was cancelled immediately after the leak came to surface and promised strict action against the culprits.

-Leaders from the opposition parties criticized the BJP government for the paper leak and accused it of abetting corruption in the state.
-Samajwadi Party chief Akhilesh Yadav said such incidents have become a norm under its rule. ''Cancellation of the UPTET examination due to the leak of the question paper is like playing with the future of nearly 20 lakh aspirants.
-Paper leaks, cancellation of the examination are common in the BJP government,'' he said in a Hindi tweet.
+Samajwadi Party chief Akhilesh Yadav said such incidents have become a norm under BJP's rule in the state. ''Cancellation of the UPTET examination due to the leak of the question paper is like playing with the future of nearly 20 lakh aspirants.
+Paper leaks, cancellation of the examination is common in the BJP government,'' he said in a Hindi tweet.

 ''Corruption in education in UP is at an all-time high.
 The unemployed will usher in a revolution, and there will be a change in 2022,'' he said.

 Congress general secretary Priyanka Gandhi Vadra too alleged that corruption in education and recruitment has become common under the BJP.
-BSP chief Mayawati in a tweet in Hindi criticized the BJP and also the previous SP government for such incidents and asked for a high-level probe in the matter from the current government. ''The UP Government must take this incident very seriously, get a high-level probe done, ensure that the guilty are punished, and make concrete arrangements to re-conduct this examination.
+BSP chief Mayawati in a tweet in Hindi criticised the BJP and also the previous SP government for such incidents and asked for a high-level probe in the matter from the current government. ''The UP Government must take this incident very seriously, get a high-level probe done, ensure that the guilty are punished, and make concrete arrangement to reconduct this examination.
 This is the demand of the BSP,'' she said.

-The Uttar Pradesh Basic Education Board (UPBEB) will conduct the UPTET exam again after one month.
-The government will bear the entire expenditure on the re-examination, said additional chief secretary Basic Education department, Deepak Kumar.
-The UPBEB has further notified that candidates will not have to pay any fees again for the exam.
+The UPBEB has said candidates will not have to pay any fees again for the exam.
 The exact date of the UPTET exam will be notified in due course of time, the UP government said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)